Tiffany Cabán: Post-election work

 After her campaign for District Attorney, Cabán took on a role as a national political organizer with the Working Families Party.
 She was focused on recruiting decarceral criminal justice reformers to run for office.

 New York City Council

 In September 2020, Cabán announced her candidacy for the 22nd district of the New York City Council in the 2021 election.
 The incumbent Costa Constantinides could not seek re-election due to term limits.
 New York City's 22nd district covers Ditmars, Steinway, Astoria, Queens and parts of East Elmhurst, Queens.
+She ran on a democratic socialist and police and prison abolitionist program on a Democratic Party ticket, with support from the Democratic Socialists of America, including the New York City chapter.

 Cabán was sworn in on December 1, 2021 following her election on November 2, in order to fill the vacancy left by Constantinides' resignation.

 In 2022, Cabán supported a proposed rezoning to allow a 1300-unit housing development (one quarter of which was earmarked for affordable housing) on a former industrial site in her district.

+On May 2, 2023, Councilwoman Cabán joined protesters at a New York City Rent Guidelines Board meeting at the Great Hall of Cooper Union at Astor Place in Manhattan to protest the proposed 16 percent rent hike on rent-stabilized apartments with two year leases.
+They all called for a rent rollback for all tenants living in rent-controlled and stabilized units.
+Tiffany was joined by fellow council members Chi Osse, Alexa Aviles, Shahana Hanif, and Sandy Nurse.

+On September 16, 2024, she became the first member of the New York City Council to publicly call for mayor Eric Adams to step down from office, due to ongoing criminal investigations into many of his close associates.
+On September 25, 2024, she reaffirmed that stance following his federal indictment.

 Personal life

-Cabán lives in Astoria, Queens and identifies as queer.
+Cabán lives in Astoria, Queens, and is queer.